Paediatric Intensive Care Research

 Intensive care point prevalence studies looking at PICU practice

-This is a joint research initiative of the Australian and New Zealand Intensive Care Society Clinical Trials Group (ANZICS CTG) and the George Institute for International health.
-The program includes adult, paediatric, and mixed studies and provides a systematic snapshot of current practice in all patients in ICUs in Australia and New Zealand.
+This joint initiative by the Australian and New Zealand Intensive Care Society Clinical Trials Group (ANZICS CTG) and the George Institute for International Health provides a systematic snapshot of ICU practices.
+It includes adult, paediatric, and mixed ICUs across Australia and New Zealand, helping to benchmark and improve clinical care.

 Other studies